-The gcp:dns/dnsManagedZoneIamBinding:DnsManagedZoneIamBinding resource, part of the Pulumi GCP provider, grants IAM roles to members for a Cloud DNS managed zone, controlling who can view or modify DNS records.
+The gcp:dns/dnsManagedZoneIamBinding:DnsManagedZoneIamBinding resource, part of the Pulumi GCP provider, manages IAM role bindings for Cloud DNS managed zones, controlling which identities can view or modify DNS records.
 This guide focuses on two capabilities: authoritative role assignment to multiple members and non-authoritative single-member additions.

-This resource manages access to existing managed zones.
+IAM bindings reference existing managed zones and require a GCP project with the DNS API enabled.
 The examples are intentionally small.
-Combine them with your own managed zone resources and identity management workflows.
+Combine them with your own managed zone resources and identity management.

 Grant a role to multiple members at once